COALAIP/specs/coala-ip/README.md

     within and across applications.

-3. Now that we have converted the person object to an IPLD object have its hash, we can link the person to the creation as its author, using the base58 hash representation of the person:
+3. Now that we have derived an IPLD from the person object, we can link it to the creation as its
+   author:

     ```python